Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep

 \subsection{Stratified sampling and high-quality land cover training dataset generation}

-Stratifying the sampling of training data is a common practice in remote sensing to ensure that the training dataset is representative of the land cover distribution of the area of interest, particularly when the area contains rare or underrepresented classes \citep{stehmanSamplingDesignsAccuracy2009, zhuOptimizingSelectionTraining2016, zhouTrainingDataSelection2020}.
+Stratifying the sampling of training data is a common practice in remote sensing to ensure that the training dataset is representative of the land cover distribution of the area of interest, particularly when the area contains rare or underrepresented classes~\citep{stehmanSamplingDesignsAccuracy2009,zhuOptimizingSelectionTraining2016,zhouTrainingDataSelection2020}.
 To ensure representative sampling for k-fold cross-validation, we employed a stratified sampling strategy to select 1,000 candidate training samples for annotation.
-We overlaid a grid of 256\(\times\)256 \SI{1}{\meter} pixels (i.e., 256\(\times\)\SI{256}{\meter} patches), forming a population of 1,889,606 candidate patches used to support both the unlabeled dataset for pre-training and the labeled dataset for fine-tuning.
+We overlaid a grid of 256\(\times\)256 \SIadj{1}{\meter} pixels (i.e., 256\(\times\)\SIadj{256}{\meter} patches), forming a population of 1,889,606 candidate patches used to support both the unlabeled dataset for pre-training and the labeled dataset for fine-tuning.
 The patch size was chosen following~\citet{diakogiannisResUNetdeepLearning2020} and~\citet{liDKDFNDomainKnowledgeGuided2022}, with 256\(\times\)256 pixels offering sufficient spatial context for supporting high classification accuracy while still remaining computationally efficient~\citep{jaturapitpornchaiNewlyBuiltConstruction2019,reddyEffectHyperparametersDeepLabv32023}.

 To curate the fine-tuning dataset, zonal histograms of land cover class distribution were extracted from the 2023 NLCD dataset for each candidate patch to characterize its land cover composition as a type of feature vector.
 We then applied PCA to reduce the dimensionality of the feature vectors and K-means clustering to form 250 strata based on land cover composition.
 Finally, we randomly sampled 4 candidate training samples from each stratum, placing each into a separate fold of the k-fold training dataset, resulting in 4 folds totaling 1,000 samples.
-Figure \ref{fig:nlcd_samples} shows the NLCD land cover across Mississippi, along with the spatial distribution of the selected samples and the class composition within each fold.
+Figure~\ref{fig:nlcd_samples} shows the NLCD land cover across Mississippi, along with the spatial distribution of the selected samples and the class composition within each fold.
 A nearest neighbor analysis revealed a statistically significant spatial clustering effect (\(Z=-3.211, p=0.001\)), though this clustering effect is mild (\(R=0.949\)).